UCAS fairs – check which UCAS fairs are taking place near you and prepare some questions to ask university staff and students when you get there

 Work experience – look to see if you need work experience to be accepted on to your course and, if so, contact local organisations offering volunteering or placement opportunities

 Open day visits – start to plan in universities’ open day dates

-Tees Valley UCAS fair – this is held on 6 April 2017 at Teesside University
+Tees Valley UCAS fair – this is held in late April or early May at Teesside University

 Case studies – get insight from those in the know by looking on our website for current student and graduate profiles

-Teesside University open day – we offer an open day for Year 12s on 17 June.
+Teesside University open day – we offer an open day for Year 12s in June.
 Choose the talks and tours you’re interested in, meet with staff and students, and get all the information you need about our courses, accommodation, the campus and facilities

 Personal statement - start a first draft of your UCAS personal statement before you break up for summer